maplibre/maplibre-gl-js-docs/docs/pages/api/index.md

 Each section describes classes or objects as well as their **properties**, **parameters**, **instance members**, and associated **events**.
 Many sections also include inline code examples and related resources.

+In the examples, we use vector tiles from [MapTiler](https://maptiler.com).
+Get your own API key if you want to use MapTiler data in your project.

 ## CSP Directives